chadell/slides/src/180410_devopsbarcelona/0_welcome.md

 % One <span style="color:yellow">Network</span> to rule them all
-% 10-11 Mar, <span style="color:yellow">DevOps</span>.Barcelona
+% <span style="color:yellow">DevOps</span>.Barcelona, March 18
 % Christian Adell @chadell0 ![](media/twitter-logo.png){ width=5% }

 <!--
 Hello everyone!
+Glad to see you at the very last presentation of today conference.

-Wow, I will start thanking you very much for being here, the last session of the day... and about NETWORKING.
+I'm Christian Adell and I'm currently working at Schibsted, a multinational Norwegian company running business in Media and online Marketplaces.
+In Spain, Schibsted owns quite popular marketplaces as Vibbo, Habitaclia, Fotocasa, Infojobs and Milanuncios.
+Technology is a key pilar of Schibsted with around 2000 software engineers working in several countries.

-I have to confess you that when I submitted this talks to the CFP I was a bit unsure about how to organize it, because, as you may have experienced, networking is not the disciple where devops culture has had more impact on so far.
+Being a proud sponsor of this event, you will find out more about it in the booth outside, where you also will be able to reach me during these days.

-But, on the other side I felt that explaining my journey from a traditional network engineer to adopt a devops mindset, could help you on your own way.
-My name is Christian Adell and I have been working as a Devops/Network engineer in Schibsted for more than 2 years.
+About me, I developed most of my career as a network engineer, one of those who love CLI and PCAP traces, but at some point, 3 years ago, I made the decision to focus more on software developing and dynamic infrastructure, so here I am, going to share with you some of the things I've learned through this journey.

-Before starting this talk, let me understand better how many of you are involved in networking day-to-day,  with a simple poll:
+I have to confess to you that when I submitted this talks to the CFP I was a bit undecided about how to approach it, because, as you may have experienced, networking is not the disciple where devops culture has had more impact on so far.

-* who works on networking challenges in your daily work? and who likes it?
+So, to help me better understand your background, let me start this talk, with a simple poll:

-mmm, not bad, I hope you, at least some of you, will enjoy this story...
+* How many of you have Wireshark on your applications dock??? mmm, not bad, I hope you, at least some of you, will enjoy this story...
 -->